Agricultural research in Israel: History

-Dry farming on a subsistence level was practiced in the Land of Israel for over 2000 years.
+Farming has been practiced in the region which became Israel for 10,000 years.
+In the late 19th century Jewish and Palestinian Arab farmers expanded the acreage devoted to commercial and export crops.
 The forerunners of agricultural research in Palestine were the teachers and instructors of the Mikveh Israel agricultural school, established in 1870.
 The pioneers of many of the early farming settlements cultivated experimental plots supervised by an agronomist.
 Arriving in the country with little or no previous agricultural experience, this kind of experimentation was vital for the development of such crops as grapes, citrus and almonds.
-Arab agriculture revolved primarily around dry farming, with barley, chickpeas, sesame and olives predominating.
+Arab agriculture revolved primarily around dry farming, with wheat, barley, chickpeas, sesame and olives predominating.
 The few German Templer villages were based on relatively large farms of dry farming of wheat and barley.

 In 1906, Jewish agronomist Aaron Aaronsohn discovered wild emmer (Triticum dicoccoides), believed to be "the mother of the wheat.